DApp Design Patterns

 How you can use the Creditcoin Oracle vs how you should.

 Cross-chain DApps use Universal Smart Contracts in a way that is intended to be maximally flexible.
 Any data from a source chain such as Ethereum can be securely moved cross-chain by the Creditcoin Oracle.
-That data can then be made available to the Universal DApp which lives on the Creditcoin execution chain.
+That data can then be verified and used by the Universal DApp which lives on the execution chain, Creditcoin.

 This way, the design space is left open for DApp teams to build whatever source chain logic they want and use the Creditcoin oracle to provision whatever data they want.